 These Paleo muffins have a texture that is more like a traditional muffin in my opinion.
 I think you’ll really love them.
 I used pumpkin puree in place of using oil which makes these babies pretty healthy.
 I used three different flours to get that nice texture which is the only way that will ever happen.
 I love the topping which gives it kind of a cinnamon sugar flavor.
 I think the topping really finishes them off with the sweetness it adds and the crunchy texture.
 You could easily add some nuts such as pecans or walnuts to the topping to make it even crunchier.

-5. Quick Egg Muffins – My Natural Family
+5. Quick and Easy Paleo Egg Muffins – My Natural Family

 Breakfast Sausage – Onion – Peppers – Spinach – Eggs